 Donations & Payments You can make a donation, pay your Annual Contribution as a member, purchase a Mass Card, register for AmazonSmile, and more.
 Be sure to review the Association’s Privacy Policy and Account Agreement.

-The Shrine of Our Lady of Champion is the site of the only Marian apparition in the United States approved by the Catholic Church.
-In 2010, Bishop David Ricken of the Diocese of Green Bay, declared the Apparition as worthy of belief.
-In 2016, the USCCB designated the grounds as a National Shrine.
-Bishop Ricken is a Conventual Chaplain in the Order and serves as Chaplain for the Northeast Wisconsin Area.
+The National Shrine of Our Lady of Champion is the only Marian apparition site in the United States formally approved by the Catholic Church.
+Bishop David Ricken declared the 1859 apparition to Adele Brise “worthy of belief” in 2010, and the U.S. Conference of Catholic Bishops designated it a National Shrine in 2016.
+On January 30, 2026, Bishop Ricken opened Adele Brise’s cause for sainthood, marking a historic moment for the Shrine.

 The registration fee for adults will be $550 per person to cover the costs of meals (Thursday evening dinner and lunches and dinners on Friday and Saturday), bus transportation to the Shrine and back each day, stipends to cover donations to the Shrine, the clergy and musicians, and miscellaneous pilgrimage expenses.
 The reduced fee for children age 2 to 17 is $200 per person.
-Pilgrims under the age of 2, Chaplains, Special Pilgrims, and their Caregivers are free and do not need to submit a registration fee.
+Pilgrims under the age of 2 and Chaplains are free.

 Click here to register.